Facebook-f Pinterest Instagram Youtube Tiktok

 • Boil a pot with water.
 Once it comes to a rolling boil, add in the wontons in batches.
 Make sure not to crowd the pot and add just a few wontons at a time.

 This is a very quick cooking process!
-You can cook the wontons for 1-2 minutes or until they float.
+You can cook the wontons for 1-2 minutes or until they float to the top.

 Keep a close eye on them so as not to overcook them because the wrappers can easily break down.